-Recent business experience of the Directors is set forth above under "Election of Directors."
-Recent business experience of the executive officers who are not also Directors is as follows:
+The recent business experience of the Directors is set forth above under "Election of Directors."
+The recent business experience of the executive officers who are not also Directors, including Mr. Kay who has retired, is as follows:

 Henning Kornbrekke has served as Chief Operating Officer of the Company since December 2004 and President of the Company since February 2004.
 Mr. Kornbrekke served as Vice President of the Company and President of its Building Products Group, from January 2002 to January 2004.
 Prior thereto, Mr. Kornbrekke served as the Chief Executive Officer of a division of Rexam, PLC and before that as President and General Manager of the hardware division of the Stanley Works.
 Mr. Kornbrekke also serves as a director of a private company.